ryle-e/ryle-radio-docs/General/Info/Sample Rates- an important note.md

 Alternatively, run the Integrated way first, then move through clips afterwards with the Manual way.
 #### Integrated way
+Before proceeding, open `File >> Project Settings >> Audio` and ensure that a number is assigned to `System Sample Rate`.
+If you're on Mac, you'll usually use 41400.
+On Windows (and, for now, other platforms) use 48000.

 The Integrated way is built-in to RadioData objects.
 Opening the Advanced Settings tab will show the following:
 ![Pasted image 20251007184437](../../Images/Info/20251007184437.png)
 Make sure **Force sample rate on Clips** is ticked.
 If you want to provide your own sample rate, enter it in the box, otherwise leave it at 0.